zyang01/zyang01.github.io/_posts/2025-01-28-on-paranoia-and-delusion.md

 Matthew 24:14

-And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come.
+[14] And this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come.
+(ESV)

 ![](/wtioeksFnabjH8oc.png)